 Effective Practices for Undergraduate Physics website launched.
 The joint AAPT/APS EP3 Guide project's website is now available at https://ep3guide.org/.
 The Guide has detailed recommendations and guidelines for enhancing all aspects of undergraduate physics programs.

-Are you interested in making significant changes or learning how to approach challenges in your physics department?
-The Effective Practices in Physics (EP3) Departmental Action Leadership Institutes (DALIs) has been created to address challenges and seize opportunities that are relevant to physics departments.
+Are you interested in making significant changes in your physics department?
+The Effective Practices for Physics Programs (EP3) Departmental Action Leadership Institute (DALI) have been created to help physics departments address challenges and seize opportunities.
 The DALIs will meet bi-weekly for at least a year to help departments engage in a process, using the EP3 Guide , that will lead to sustainable improvements to undergraduate education and to a stronger culture of self-reflection and action.
-The application deadline is June 18.
+The application deadline is May 20.
 Learn more

 AAPT Member Spotlight

 Delivery Options for Print Journals